gracemcken/BOOdle/README.md

-Win message showing incorrectly behind tiles | Resolved Page refreshed before button was clicked | Resolved Keys squished too much on smaller screens | Resolved
+Win message showing incorrectly behind tiles | Resolved Page refreshed before button was clicked | Resolved Keys squished too much on smaller screens | Resolved After game over appears, user can still erase letters and continue trying new words in the last row | Unresolved (Part of me likes this bug as it's nice for those who get frustrated easily.
+Like me for example.)

 ## Known Issues
 - On smaller screen sizes, the keyboard becomes slightly more squished.
 I attempted to fix this to the best of my ability but I feel this is still an issue.